-It is ideal for practice and policy changes to occur in parallel - that is, when changes are made to our policies in schools, our practices should adjust accordingly to ensure that what we are doing aligns with our messaging and stated responsibilities.
-For example, if we have decided to update our discipline policy in favor of a positive, restorative approach, we will want to ensure that our school discipline practices minimize zero tolerance or exclusionary discipline practices, such as suspensions or expulsions.
+Ideally, practice and policy changes will occur in parallel - that is, when changes are made to practices in schools, policies should be reviewed and updated as needed to ensure that the messaging is coordinated with what is happening.
+For example, if a school has decided to update their discipline practices in favor of a positive, restorative approach, they will want to ensure that their school discipline policy is not encouraging zero tolerance or exclusionary discipline practices, such as suspensions or expulsions.
 Documenting these practice changes in policy can also help to encourage use of the new practice, as there is now some accountability behind it via school policy.
-It also enhances sustainability as new school personnel come into the system.
+Finally, it enhances sustainability of practices as new school personnel come into the system.

-Setting Up for Success through Exploration and Preparation using the 3E's
+Setting Up for Success Using the 3Es